 Australian clinics and medical practices are subject to some of the most complex and stringent regulations, such as the Private Health Facilities Act, and the Private Health Facilities Regulation.
 It makes sense that there would be such strict oversight, given that people visiting these facilities are likely to be doing so because they have health concerns, and are therefore more susceptible than normal to hazardous substances.
 To meet those requirements, and protect the health of patients, administrators and workers within a clinical environment do have a responsibility to be aware, and careful, about how the environment is maintained.

 As a whole, Australian medical clinics are very good at meeting their obligations and responsibilities where the health of the patients are concerned.
 However, something that a lot of healthcare facilities do overlook is the toner used in printers, and while this might sound like something small, the risks are greater than you might assume.
-If health facilities are using the wrong toner, that easy-to-overlook printing component could be a bigger potential hazard than even the drugs administered and prescribed by the clinic.

 Generic Drugs vs. Generic Toner; a comparison